gotify/website/docs/traefik.md

       'traefik.http.routers.gotify.tls.certresolver': 'letsencrypt'
 ```

-This should expose gotify with tls on `gotify.yourdomain.tld` using traefik as
+This exposes Gotify with TLS on `gotify.yourdomain.tld` using Traefik as a
-a reverse proxy.
-See https://doc.traefik.io/traefik/ for more information.
+reverse proxy.
+See the [Traefik documentation](https://doc.traefik.io/traefik/)
+for more information.